chriseaton/gitlab-label-sync/README.md

 This utility is built with .NET Core v2 and is supported on Linux, Windows, and Mac.
 If you discover an issue, please consider contributing to this project, or reporting it [here](https://github.com/chriseaton/gitlab-label-sync/issues).

+# !!
+PROJECT ON HOLD
+Apparently GitLab has not completed an API for group or admin labels yet, making this initiative impossible.
+Please see the GitLab issues here and make your voices heard:
+1. Provide API support for Group Labels [Issue 24156](https://gitlab.com/gitlab-org/gitlab-ce/issues/24156)
+2. Create API requests for admin labels [Issue 17473](https://gitlab.com/gitlab-org/gitlab-ce/issues/17473)

 ## Installation

 ### Option 1: Download Binary